 Step~6 consists simply in checking that the initial values up to~$K$ are nonnegative.

-Finally, steps~8--11 rely on Friedland's theorem~\ref{thm:Friedland} which shows that for any generic vector of initial conditions, the direction of~$U_n$ tends to that of~$e$ and therefore $d_H(TU_n,v)\rightarrow0$ as $n\rightarrow\infty$.
+Finally, the termination of Steps~8--11 relies on Friedland's \cref{thm:Friedland}, which shows that for any generic vector of initial conditions, the direction of~$U_n$ tends to that of~$e$ and therefore $d_H(TU_n,v)\rightarrow0$ as $n\rightarrow\infty$.
 Thus for large enough~$j$, all $TU_j$ belong to~$B_r(v)$, showing that the seemingly infinite loop always terminates for generic initial conditions and concluding the proof.